mcfnord/cem/src/ref/y1x.md

 ###    Jul.
 10th, 2010

 Chloe was crying at the door, stepped to me and fell forward, fell to the floor together, fell asleep on my arm.
 We all laid on the floor, in front of the fan.
 We ate bbq turkey burgers.
 She said she missed me.
 She said would I help her go pee, and I said she's 3, she can do it, so in defiance, for the first time, she dropped her pants and peed on my deck.
 Then we played with a bucket of ice.
 She was afraid of the new hammock.
 Some girls get stuff by crying, but some girls get stuff by trying, so I taunted her from the cozy hammock, until she tried grabbing the frame and climbing up.
 So it turns out this half-moon "teardrop" hammock shape is ideal for her to climb all over my head and shoulders, more like a spider than a monkey.
 I made her wait until it was dark to watch Kipper meet a ghost.
 Then she said I'm beautiful, 4 times.
 At bedtime, she wanted what seemed to be open-mouth kisses.
 Um.
 NO YER BEAUTIFUL LITTLE ONE.

 ![](img/pushoff.gif)

+# See Chloe Burrito

 ###    Jul.
 27th, 2010

 Usually on Friday night, we battle Chloe to sleep (it's not that hard).
 She sleeps super-heavy on the bean bag by my bed.
-She'd climb on Mom who was by me and declare "Let's make a burrito!"
+She'd climb on
+Mom who was by me and declare "Let's make a burrito!"
 So adventuresome.
 "Let's make a burrito!"
 That's when we are all squished together.
 Whoever is in the middle is the burrito.
 "Chloe burrito!
 Mommy burrito!"

 ![](img/wmhippv.gif)